 The same goes for a bedroom, kitchen or living room.
 Hanging mirrors opposite any window in these rooms will make the most of any natural and artificial reflected light, making the room brighter.

 If you are daunted by the thought of having to attach a mirror to your wall, don't worry, as we have written a comprehensive step by step guide to hanging wall mirrors.

 Image credit: greenerideal.com

-A simple but very effective tip to make a room, in this case a dining room, look larger is to try and get as much natural light into your room as possible.
+A simple but very effective tip to make a room look bigger, in this case a dining room, is to try and get as much natural light into your room as possible.
 Whether that be from existing windows or replacing solid doors with glass alternatives.

 If you really struggle with natural light in your home, you may want to consider installing skylights, or even adding additional windows to make the space more light and airy.

 Image credit: settingforfour.com

 When it comes small room ideas and particularly furniture placement, there are a few things you should keep in mind.